 Disillusioned with the tedium of his existence, psychiatrist Hector (Simon Pegg) confesses to his girlfriend (Rosamund Pike) that he feels he is a fraud for dispensing recommendations to patients who never seem to improve or get any happier.

 Summoning up the courage to break out of his boring routine, Hector gives his starved curiosity free rein and embarks on an international quest to find the right formula to bring him joy and vitality.
+Hector and the Search for Happiness will make you smile and maybe even encourage you to find your own happiness.

 Indiana Jones Raiders of the Lost Ark (1981)